-Nail testing as provided by Cansford Laboratories offers a sensitive, versatile alternative to hair testing, when the latter is not possible.
+Nail testing offers a sensitive, versatile alternative to hair testing, when the latter is not possible.

 Samples are processed using Liquid Chromatography with tandem Mass Spectrometry (LC-MSMS), with results provided in 3 days or less following receipt.

-Like hair testing, nail testing can be used to detect drug and alcohol use across long detection windows of between two weeks and eight months – a figure which varies according to whether the sample is a fingernail or toenail.
+Like hair testing, nail testing can be used to detect drug and alcohol use across long detection windows.
+This is approximately between six and 12 months – according to whether the sample is a fingernail or toenail.

 Unlike hair testing, however, nail tests cannot be used to indicate patterns of substance use – only indicating if a substance was used, not when.
 Nail tests are also not appropriate for detecting one-off drug or alcohol use.

 Sample collection is fast and non-intrusive, and can be performed anywhere under the supervision of a trained collector.
 In this way, nail tests are extremely difficult to cheat.

 Sample collection is only possible where fingernails and toenails are long enough, and where they have a normal appearance and are not contaminated with dirt, oil, nail polish or false nails.
 We take additional care and judgement when collecting from a donor with peripheral artery disease or diabetes.